dervism/webpack_react_starter/README.md

 _build_ is where you put production config.
 Here you will find things like uglify, minification and other optimizations necessary for production.

+To enable browser caching, the build will apply a hash key to the output file.
+This will save bandwidth for your mobile users, as the browser only reloads the changed files (those with different hash keys).

 **Two online books that inspired this project:** (recommended reading)
 - http://survivejs.com/webpack_react/introduction/